Grisù

 Grisù il draghetto is an animated Italian television series whose title character is Grisù, a dragon.

+Creation

 The character was created by the Italian brothers Nino and Toni Pagot (best known as the creators of Calimero).
 It first appeared in a 1964 black-and-white animated series of commercial shorts for the Mentafredda Caremoli candies, part of the television program Carosello.
 A television series consisting of 52 episodes with the adventures of Grisù aired for the first time in 1972.
 The character also named a series of book for children.